-The PET submission procedure for Demonstration Year Seven will be similar to that of the six previous years.
-The updated version of the data book and the new PET is scheduled to be released by the Agency during the second quarter of Demonstration Year Seven.
-The health plans' Year Seven benefit packages to be approved next quarter will be effective no sooner than January 1, 2013.
+The PET submission procedure for Demonstration Year Seven was similar to that of the six previous years.
+The new PET was released by the Agency during the second quarter of

+Demonstration Year Seven.
+The health plans' Year Seven benefit packages were approved during this quarter and become effective January 1, 2013.